-Interns are eligible for health and other benefits as an employee of WVU Medicine: University Healthcare - Berkeley Medical Center.
-They are offered the same plan that is made available to all full-time employees.
+Interns are eligible for health and other benefits as an employee of WVU Medicine.
+They are offered the same plan that is made available to all full-time staff.
 Short-term disability benefits are covered by WVU Medicine.

 Vacation and Leave